TheoMLP/tweeter/README.md

 ## Features

+### Look out for the blinking owl when submitting a new tweet

 - Write and submit new tweets to the feed;
 - See the username, info and data of other users' tweets
 - 'Write a tweet' animation to display the tweet submit form